 The Truth: There is no such thing as “losing weight too fast.”
 As long as you’re consuming a healthy amount of calories by eating nutritious foods and exercising more, you’ll lose weight at an appropriate speed for your body.

-A lot of people have different versions of what “healthy” weight loss might look like.
-The truth is that the answer isn’t so cut and dried.
-While my contestants often drop massive amounts of weight on The Biggest Loser, they are on the Ranch to lose weight and not much else, so their weight loss occurs more quickly.
-On the other hand, I always stress that you cannot hold yourself to The Biggest Loser standards!
-What I’m saying is that weight loss occurs differently for everyone and that’s okay.
-Here’s why:
+A lot of people have different versions of what "healthy" weight loss might look like.
+The truth is that the answer isn't so cut and dry.
+While my contestants often dropped massive amounts of weight on The Biggest Loser, they were on the Ranch to lose weight and not much else, so their weight loss occurred more quickly.
+I always stress that you cannot hold yourself to The Biggest Loser standards!
+What I'm saying is that weight loss occurs differently for everyone and that's okay.
+Here's why:

 It’s not the speed at which you lose weight that matters, it’s the method.
 I’ve had success after success of taking more than 100 pounds off people, and they’ve kept it off for years.
 It’s the way you lose the weight that is the most crucial part!
 If you’ve lost weight through exercise and clean eating — it shouldn’t be a problem for you to maintain your weight loss.
 On the flip side, if you’ve lost weight by more extreme measures, like starvation, cleanses, or crazy crash diets — it’s much more likely all the weight you lost will come right back just as quickly.